 Just be careful about who you're connecting with, and don't join any private groups or chats without your parent or carer's permission.

-You could check them only at certain times of the day, or even switch your phone off for several hours.
+You could check them at certain times of the day only, or even switch your phone off for several hours.